Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Gaussian theory

 at all temperatures $T$.
 Equations~(\ref{uL-corr}) and (\ref{uT-corr}) give

 in 2D.
 Similarly, the correlation functions of the elastic distortions are given by

-in the limit of large separation $r\equiv |{\bf x-x'}|$ in 2D, Equations~(\ref{uT-sys}-\ref{corr-L}) correspond to positional quasi-long range order (QLRO), in agreement with the prediction of the Mermin-Wagner-Hohenberg theorem (MWHT)~\cite{mwht}.
-At D$>$2,
+in the limit of large separation $r\equiv |{\bf x-x'}|$ in 2D, Equations~(\ref{uT-sys}-\ref{corr-L}) correspond to positional quasi-long range order (QLRO).
+At $d>2$,

-which imply positional long range order (LRO); where $\Lambda$ is an upper wavevector cutoff, which is of the order of the inverse of a microscopic length $a_0$, e.g., the lattice spacing, or network mesh size: $\Lambda=2\pi/a_0$.
+which imply positional long range order (LRO); where $\Lambda$ is an upper wavevector cutoff, $\Lambda=2\pi/a_0$.
 From the free energy (\ref{free2}) it is clear that the local order parameter $\phi({\bf x})$ introduces corrections to the elastic modulii $\mu$ and $\lambda$; alternatively, the elastic distortions at different points in the system interact via the order parameter fluctuations.
-At any temperature away from $T_c$, the fluctuations of $\phi({\bf x})$ are {\em short-ranged}, and hence, only short-ranged interactions between elastic distortions are generated.
-Thus, MWHT should continue to hold and QLRO should still be observed.
-In contrast, near $T_c$, fluctuations of $\phi({\bf x})$ are scale-invariant and {\em long-ranged}, leading to the elastic distortions interacting via effective {\em long-range} interactions.
-This takes the system potentially out of the jurisdiction of MWHT, and hence scaling behavior different from QLRO is no longer ruled out.
-Whether closed to $T_c$ these interactions lead to a phase that is {\em more ordered} or {\em less ordered} cannot be inferred without detailed calculations.
+At any temperature away from $T_c$, the fluctuations of $\phi({\bf x})$ are {\em short-ranged}, and hence, only short-ranged interactions between local displacement fields are generated.
+In contrast, near $T_c$, fluctuations of $\phi({\bf x})$ are scale-invariant and {\em long-ranged}, leading to the local displacement fields interacting via effective {\em long-range} interactions.
+Interestingly, this takes the system potentially out of the jurisdiction of MWHT.
+Whether close to $T_c$ these interactions lead to a phase that is {\em more ordered} or {\em less ordered} cannot however be inferred without detailed calculations.
 Below we calculate the precise quantitative system size dependence of $ \langle (u^L_i)^2\rangle$ and $ \langle (u^T_i)^2\rangle$, and the analogs of the correlation functions defined above in (\ref{corr-T}) and (\ref{corr-L}), which should reveal the nature of order near $T_c$.
 Due to the large critical point fluctuations, na\"ive perturbation theory fails.
 To circumvent this problem, we resort to the perturbative RG framework that we discuss below.